nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The `addalloc` feature allows users to allocate a student into a group.

-#### How the `AddAllocCommand` works
+#### How the `addalloc` command works

-Step 1.
-The user specifies the group name, the name or ID of the student to be allocated into the group.
+1. The user specifies the group name, the name or ID of the student to be allocated into the group.

-Step 2.
-An `AllocDescriptor` containing info of the group and the student is created.
+2. An `AllocDescriptor` containing info of the group and the student is created.

-Step 3.
-The `AllocDescriptor` is used to find the group and the student(s) as specified.
+3. The `AllocDescriptor` is used to find the group and the student(s) as specified.
    * If there is only one matched student, the student is added to the group.
    * If there are multiple matched students, the allocation is not made successfully, and the student list is updated with all matched students.

-Step 4.
-The student is allocated into the group.
+4. The student is allocated into the group.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** In the case where there are more than one students matched because they share the same name, an error message will be displayed to the user.
 The user will then have to specify the student to be added using his/her student ID.
 </div>